pinakidey/SimpleRestaurantAPI_Rust/README.md

 The concepts of trait implementation, lifetime, ownership, borrowing(!), Arc/Rc/RfCell/Mutex etc. are still `volatile` in my memory, but I have tried my best to put up something (with sufficient tests), in a limited time.

+There would surely be places where snippets could be a bit more concise and 'functional' if I was more accustomed to Rust's huge repertoire of higher-order functions.
+But, I'm sure to have a grasp on those in time, just like any other languages.

 ## Assumptions
 - Since the problem statement doesn't mention data needs to be stored `on-disk` persistently, I am assuming an on-memory db, or a **thread-safe data-structure** is fine.